 The representation should not assume that the reader has prior knowledge of the actual sign used by the applicant.
 Instead, “the description must stand on its own to identify the trade mark” 14 .

-Where an applicant seeks to register a colour or colours as a trade mark, the applicant will be required to file with the application either 15 :
+Where an applicant seeks to register a colour or a combination of colours as a trade mark, the applicant will be required to file with the application either 15 :

-- a description of the colour(s) using a widely known and readily available colour standard (such as the colour indexing scheme of the Pantone ® colour system).
+a clear description of the colour(s) using a widely known and readily available colour standard (such as the colour indexing scheme of the Pantone® colour system).

-The description of the trade mark should also include information on how the colour(s) are being used, or are to be used, in relation to their goods or services, such as in this example:
+As indicated above, the colour(s) in the mark must be described using a widely known and readily available colour standard.
+The description of the trade mark should also include information on how the colour(s) are being used, or are proposed to be used, in relation to the specified goods or services, such as in this example: